Fundamentals of Chemistry

 Introductory Quantum Physics notes

-These are notes taken in preparation of and during Quantum Physics I (PHYS 2210) at RPI, with topics covered including wavefunctions, various solutions of the time-dependent and independent Schrödinger equation, the uncertainty principle, and expectation values.
+This a mini-book on quantum physics, with topics covered including wavefunctions, various solutions of the time-dependent and independent Schrödinger equation, the uncertainty principle, and expectation values.

 Read more...